Aicent-Stack/manifesto/rfcs/RFC-001-AICENT-BRAIN.md

 ---

-### 4. Technical Heritage
+### 4. Technical Foundation & Namespace Authority
-*This protocol repurposes the historical global crossroads of Aicent.com.
-While the legacy network managed 3 billion mobile users, RFC-001 orchestrates 1.2 billion+ sovereign intelligence nodes, evolving connectivity into true autonomy.*
+*This protocol activates the strategic namespace of Aicent.com—a digital territory with a profound legacy as a global crossroads for data exchange.
+While the namespace historically symbolized planetary-scale connectivity, RFC-001 repurposes these unique digital coordinates to establish the first foundation for Sovereign AI Identity, evolving the era of passive roaming into the epoch of true cognitive autonomy.*

 ---

 **SYSTEM STATUS: HOMEOTASIS**
 *"Intention is the source; Sovereignty is the law."*